Divjake, Croatia

 Divjake is a settlement in the Municipality of Skrad in Croatia.
 In 2021, its population was 28.

 History

 A 22 December 1939 decision as part of agrarian reforms by Ban Šubašić to confiscate the local forest property of the Thurn and Taxis family, Kálmán Ghyczy and Nikola Petrović resulted in a legal dispute known as the Thurn and Taxis Affair, in part because of the relative status of the family and in part because of the proximity to the Italian border.

+Religion

+Its Catholic parish was founded in 1807, and its parish church was built in 1829.
+In 1939, its parish had 2142 souls, plus 250 outside the country.
+By 1974, its parish had 2010 souls, plus 60 outside the country.

+List of parish priests of Divjake: